pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 * Roles: There is one *root* role in PyPI.
 There are multiple roles whose responsibilities are delegated to them directly or indirectly by the *root* role.
-The term top-level role refers to the *root* role and any role delegated by the *root* role.
+The term **top-level** role refers to the *root* role and any role delegated by the *root* role.
 Each role has a single metadata file that it is trusted to provide.

 * Metadata: Metadata are signed files that describe roles, other metadata, and target files.

+* Delegation: A role may delegate trust of some or all of its responsibilities to another role.
+A delegation is denoted by modifying the metadata of the role that is designating responsibility.
+Delegated roles may provide their own metadata once the delegation has been performed, and according to the privileges specified by the parent role.

 * Repository: A repository is a resource comprised of named metadata and target files.
 Clients request metadata and target files stored on a repository.